 Methicillin-resistant Staphylococcus aureus (MRSA) is a bacterium that’s resistant to many antibiotics used to treat ordinary staph infections.
 Staphylococcus (Staph) is a type of bacteria most commonly found on the skin or in the nose that can cause extreme skin irritations that, if not properly treated, could enter the bloodstream causing more devastating symptoms like vomiting, joint pain, and fevers.

 One of the contributing factors to its evolution of resistance is the misuse and overuse of antibiotics.
-Because no antibiotic is completely successful at destroying bacteria cells, small amounts of MRSA remain having survived after antibiotics, helping the evolution process.
+Because no antibiotic is completely successful at destroying bacteria cells, small amounts of MRSA can remain having survived after antibiotics, helping the evolution process.

-How Do Infections Happen?
+How Do MRSA Infections Happen?

 Once MRSA is present in a hospital, it can be spread in a number of ways.
 MRSA and other hospital infections are most commonly spread through direct contact with an open wound, but can also be spread indirectly by sharing items used by the infected patient.
-If a health care provider fails to wash his or her hands between handling patients, they can unknowingly spread the bacteria from their hands from patient to patient.
-Additionally, if operating rooms and intensive care units are not properly sterilized, patients can easily come in contact with hospital infections both directly and indirectly.
+If a healthcare provider fails to wash his or her hands between handling patients, they can unknowingly spread the bacteria via their hands from patient to patient.
+Additionally, if operating rooms and intensive care units are not properly sterilized, patients can easily come in contact with hospital bacteria both directly and indirectly.
 While patients with compromised immune systems are highly susceptible to contracting an infection, any patient can become infected, particularly those who are using invasive medical devices like medical tubing, intravenous lines, or urinary catheters.

 Philadelphia Hospital Infection Lawyers